lino-framework/book/docs/specs/noi/general.rst

 Lino Noi and Scrum
 ==================

-- Every sprint is registered as a subproject of a development project
+- Every sprint is registered as a site
-- Every backlog item is registered as a subproject of a sprint
+- Usually there is at least one ticket per site for planning and discussion.
-- IOW backlog items are projects without children
+- Every backlog item is registered as a ticket on that site
-- Usually there is at least one ticket per project for planning and discussion.
+- The detail view of a site is the equivalent of a backlog

 >>> show_fields(system.SiteConfig)
 ... #doctest: +REPORT_UDIFF